mondoohq/installer/docs/integration/registry/harbor.md

 ## Scan

 > Note: If you are running Harbor with self-signed certificates, use the `--insecure` flag.
 It deactivates Mondoo certificate checks.
-We do not recommend to use self-signed certificate in production
+We do not recommend to use a self-signed certificate in production

 To scan the whole registry, run: